ydumburs/blog2/README.md

   3. Run on a physical device

 # Error Handling
 This demo is designed to fail safely without crashing, and to keep users moving through the flow with clear recovery paths.
-Principles
 - No app-killing failures for recoverable errors
 Network issues, unsupported carriers, invalid inputs, and unexpected responses are handled in-place with user-facing guidance.
 - UI always returns to an actionable state